 What’s the Difference Between Short-Term & Long-Term Equipment Rentals?

 Short-term rentals typically last anywhere from a few days to a few weeks to several months.
-But, they rarely go beyond a year.
-That’s because short-term rental agreements over an extended period of time are not very cost-effective.
+They rarely go beyond a year.
+Short-term rental agreements over an extended period of time are just not very cost-effective.

 A rental refers to something that is rented, and renting is an agreement by which a payment is made for temporary use of an asset, whether it be property, equipment, or something else.